imrohitsampannavar45/Portfolio-Simple-December-2024/README.md

 - **Contributing**: Invites others to contribute to the project.
 - **License**: Specifies that the project is open-source and available under the MIT License.

-You can further modify and customize the content as per your needs.